BKemp2017/EyeSpeak-Assist/README.md

-# 🧠 EyeSpeak Assist — Blink-Driven Speech for ALS Users
+# 🧠 EyeSpeak — Blink-Driven Speech for ALS Users

 EyeSpeak Assist is an accessible, Raspberry Pi–ready, blink-based speech interface designed for individuals with ALS and other motor impairments.
 It uses a webcam to detect blinks and enables the user to select letters and phrases from a custom onscreen keyboard — hands-free, voice-powered communication.